Alnykin/Alnykin/README.md

-## Hi, I'm Anastasia
+# Anastasia Alnykin's IT and Cybersecurity Project Portfolio
-I’m a cybersecurity enthusiast building a home lab and documenting the process here.
-On this page you’ll also find my projects ranging from CTF engagements, labs, and other security-related explorations.
+I’m a cybersecurity graduate and IT professional focused on building practical security skills through hands-on projects and lab environments.
+This repository documents the development of my home lab, along with projects exploring threat detection, network analysis, vulnerability management, and tools used to simulate and investigate real-world attack scenarios.

-#### Highlighted Projects
+## 🗂️ Featured Projects
 [SOC Endpoint Detection and Response Lab](https://github.com/Alnykin/SOC-EDR-Lab/tree/main)

 Enterprise Security Homelab Project
   * Provisioning Workstations and Servers
   * Configuring the Enviroment and Detection Controls